mariadb-corporation/mariadb-connector-nodejs/README.md

 If no connection is available, the request for a connection will be put in a queue until connection timeout.
 When a connection is available (new creation or released to the pool), it will be use to satisfy queued requests in FIFO order.

+When a connection is given back to pool, any remaining transaction will be rollback.

 #### `pool.getConnection() → Promise`

 >